Roller ski racing in the UK

 - Reduced Expense - a nominal sum is charged for hiring the skis, but there is no need to buy a separate set of racing rollerskis.
 The racing roller skis are expensive mostly because the wheels are softer and wear down very quickly.
 It is not uncommon to have to buy a new set of racing wheels every couple of seasons, and in fact the top racers will have different wheels for different weather conditions and temperatures.
 Less disintegrating plastic from wheels is also better for the environment.

 There's a pretty good correlation between results in roller ski races and on snow.
 For example, Holly Rees-Lay who won several roller ski races this year and last, was 3rd in the 2019 British Champs 7.5k Free Technique Race and was 1st in the Biathlon 12.5k Individual Race.
 Junior roller ski racers Ed Rodge, Tristan Marshall and Titus Clark also saw roller ski performances translate well to snow.
-(The Army which used to dominate British roller ski and cross-country ski racing don't take part much, although a revival would be greatly welcomed).
+(The Army used to dominate British roller ski and cross-country ski racing; sadly they no longer take part in cross-country skiing and biathlon as 'performance' sports with year round training.
+They no longer put athletes forward for cross-country skiing at the international level, despite having some talented personnel).

 You can compare the results here of some of the young English skiers who are members of our Hyde Park club / Team Dorney -